 - Wittmann, M. C., Flood, V. J., & Black, K. E. (2013).
 Algebraic manipulation as motion within a landscape.
 Educational Studies in Mathematics, 82(2), 169-181.

-The social organization of learning and teaching debugging and programming:
+The social organization of learning programming:

 - Flood, V. J., DeLiema, D., & Abrahamson, D. (2018).
 Bringing static code to life: The instructional work of animating computer programs with the body.
 In J. Kay & R. Luckin (Eds.), “Rethinking learning in the digital age: Making the Learning Sciences count,” Proceedings of the 13th International Conference of the Learning Sciences.